Adlink-ROS/roscube-doc/nvidia/peripherals/intel_ac9260.rst

     sudo apt-get update
     sudo apt install backport-iwlwifi-dkms

-4. Reboot your system and
+4. Reboot the system and you can use Intel AC9260 now.